Shravani-222/netflix-content-analysis/README.md

 # netflix-content-analysis
 This project explores Netflix's publicly available dataset to uncover insights about content trends using Python for data analysis and Power BI for interactive visualization.

-#Project Overview
+# Project Overview
 With the rise of streaming platforms, understanding content trends is essential for business strategy.
 This project analyzes Netflix content to answer questions like:
-.What type of content is more common (Movies or TV Shows)?
+-What type of content is more common (Movies or TV Shows)?
-.Which countries contribute the most content?
+-Which countries contribute the most content?
-.What genres are most popular?
+-What genres are most popular?
-.How has content evolved over the years?
+-How has content evolved over the years?

-#Dataset Overview
+# Dataset Overview
 Source: Netflix Dataset on Kaggle
 Records: 8,800+ entries
 Fields Included: